Sekai Ichi Apples

 Inventory, lb : 0

-Sekai Ichi apples are available in the fall and early winter months.
+Sekai Ichi apples are available in the fall through early winter.

 Sekai Ichi apples, botanically classified as Malus domestica, are a modern Japanese variety belonging to the Rosaceae family.
 The mid to late-season apples were developed in the late 20th century in Japan and were bred from a cross between two globally famous cultivars, red delicious and golden delicious apples.
 Sekai Ichi apples can be very large in size, sometimes weighing over two pounds each, and are painstakingly cultivated to create a uniform, aesthetically pleasing apple with consistent flavor and texture.
 Sekai Ichi apples are commercially produced in Japan as a premium apple variety highly valued for their large size, appearance, and mild taste.
 The apples are primarily given as gifts to family, colleagues, and friends, and they are customarily consumed fresh, out of hand, to savor the entire eating experience.

 Sekai Ichi apples are a source of vitamin C to strengthen the immune system, fiber to regulate the digestive tract, and potassium to balance fluid levels within the body.
 The apples also provide some vitamin E to protect the cells against free radical damage, copper to develop connective tissues, vitamin A to maintain healthy organ functioning, and lower amounts of manganese, iron, calcium, phosphorus, and boron.